slowfishcolor/leetcode_solution/README.md

 # Solutions for LeetCode
-This is my solutions for the algorithm problems on leetcode.com.
+This is my solutions for problems on leetcode.com.

-Coded in Java.
+* `src` are the java solutions for algorithm problems.
+* `database` are the sql solutions for database problems.

 Enjoy :)